bhaskarmsft/B2BLogicApps/README.md

 There are Four different scenario logic apps E2E with Deployment, artifacts ( agreements, Certs, Schemas and transform) and sample Message were also added.

+Requests Notes:
+	All requestd are Post requests we can use Postman (https://www.getpostman.com/) for making these requests.
+	When we are making any request to Decode/Inbound LogicApp/action we need to make sure to add these Headers to the request AS2-To:Contoso
+		AS2-From:Fabrikam
+		message-id:(As2 message Id)

 Scenario 1: Individual Encode/Send/Outbound message and Decode/Receive/Inbound

       Steps: 	Copy IndividualDecodeand EncodeLogicApps to local machine.